RobRendell/gTove/README.md

 ## Plans/TODO

 ### Bugs
+* Mini editor after cropping PDF only used top half of the screen.
+* If you edit a map's grid and there's an instance of it already on the tabletop, it's no longer snapped to the global grid and requires repositioning.
 * NetworkedAction should have peerKey, not individual action types.
 * Colour picker in paint tool can change to "TRANSPARENT" with #00000000, starts to misbehave.
 * Focus map not set correctly when selecting a tabletop in a tab without a tabletop (works fine if you go straight to the URL with the tabletop ID).
 Specifically observed with tutorial tabletop.